cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/storage.md

 Users can access snapshots to recover files/directories that have been accidentally deleted.
-These are stored in `/home/users/.snapshot/homeusers.<snapshotid>/<username>`
+These are stored in `/home/users/.snapshot/homeusers2.<snapshotid>/<username>`

-The most recent backup is the one with the highest snapshot id number.
+The most recent backup is the one with the latest snapshot date.

 Find the ones relevant to your username with a command line this: